Deep thermalization under charge-conserving quantum dynamics: Discussion

+Our general ansatz takes the form of a generalized Scrooge ensemble (GSE), a stochastic mixture of maximally-entropic ensembles.
+Each entry in this mixture reflects an updated belief about the state of subsystem $A$ upon obtaining a measurement outcome $\nu$ on $B$.
+Crucially, we have found that many microscopically distinct outcomes $\nu$ yield equivalent belief updates and so may be collected into equivalence classes $[\nu]$.
+This effectively compresses the amount of information needed to define our universal ansatz from an exponential to a polynomial amount.
+Such a compression or coarse-graining of information is a key feature of statistical mechanics, and hence qualifies our ensembles as universal, thermodynamic ensembles.

-A notable aspect of our results is that they recover the same outcome in two settings that are microscopically very different: on the one hand, a state with equilibrium charge fluctuations subjected to maximally charge-revealing ($z$) measurements, Sec.~\ref{sec:ensemble_z_eq}; on the other, a state with no charge fluctuations subjected to charge-non-revealing ($x$) measurements, Sec.~\ref{sec:ensemble_x}.
-Somewhat counterintuitively, both cases fall under the `non-revealing' universality: even though in the former case the measurements fully reveal the charge $Q_B$ of the bath, due to the equilibrium nature of the charge fluctuations, we gain no information about the charge $Q_A$ of the subsystem of interest, so that the measurements are effectively non-revealing.
-Recovering the same outcome for both cases is further evidence that deep thermalization is a universal phenomenon dictated by principles of maximum entropy~\cite{mark_maximum_2024} and minimum accessible information~\cite{jozsa_lower_1994,liu_deep_2024}, and otherwise insensitive to microscopic details.
+The GSE reduces to several other ensembles of interest in particular cases.
+These include the `direct sum' ensemble (a mixture of Haar ensembles in the individual charge sectors of $A$), the Scrooge ensemble, and the global Haar ensemble.
+Each of these can be understood physically in terms of the information revealed by measurements about the conserved charge.
+A sharp illustration of the universality of our results is the fact that they recover the same physical outcome in two settings that are microscopically very different: on the one hand, a state with equilibrium charge fluctuations subjected to maximally charge-revealing ($z$) measurements, Sec.~\ref{sec:ensemble_z_eq}; on the other, a state with no charge fluctuations subjected to charge-non-revealing ($x$) measurements, Sec.~\ref{sec:ensemble_x}.
+Somewhat counterintuitively, both cases fall under the `non-revealing' universality: even though in the former case the measurements fully reveal the charge $Q_B$ of the bath, due to the equilibrium nature of the charge fluctuations, the observer gains no information about the charge $Q_A$ of the subsystem of interest, so that the measurements are effectively non-revealing.
+This result is further evidence that deep thermalization is a universal phenomenon dictated by principles of maximum entropy~\cite{mark_maximum_2024} and minimum accessible information~\cite{jozsa_lower_1994,liu_deep_2024}, and otherwise insensitive to microscopic details.